rileyle/UCGretina/README.md

 > Construct the BGO anti-Compton shields.

-    /ScanningTable/SetXShift <double> <unit>
+    /ScanningTable/SetControllerX <double> <unit>

-    /ScanningTable/SetYShift <double> <unit>
+    /ScanningTable/SetControllerY <double> <unit>

-> Set the horizontal shifts of the source relative to the central axis
+> Set the horizontal positions of the source collimator relative to
-> of the GRETINA module.
-(These positions correspond to those reported
+> the central axis of the GRETINA module.
+(These positions correspond
-> by the stepper motor controller.)
+> to those reported by the stepper motor controller.)
+The horizontal
+> position of the source must also be set using the
+> `/Experiment/Source/setX`, `/Experiment/Source/setZ`, and
+> `/Experiment/Source/setZ` commands to place the source within the
+> collomator.
+(The controller x axis points opposite the geant4 x
+> axis, and the controller y axis points along the geant4 z axis.)

-    /ScanningTable/SetZShift <double> <unit>
+    /ScanningTable/SetControllerZ <double> <unit>

-> Set the vertical shift of the slit assembly.
+> Set the vertical position of the slit assembly.
 (This position
-> corresponds to that reported by the stepper motor controller.)
+> corresponds to that reported by the stepper motor controller.
+The
+> controller z axis corresponds to the geant4 y axis.)

     /ScanningTable/SetCloverZ <double> <unit>